South River, New Jersey: Education

 South River High School with 722 students in grades 9-12.

+Eighth grade students from all of Middlesex County are eligible to apply to attend the high school programs offered by the Middlesex County Magnet Schools, a county-wide vocational school district that offers full-time career and technical education at its schools in East Brunswick, Edison, Perth Amboy, Piscataway and Woodbridge Township, with no tuition charged to students for attendance.

 Transportation

 Roads and highways

 As of May 2010, the borough had a total of 49.25 mi of roadways, of which 43.50 mi were maintained by the municipality and 5.75 mi by Middlesex County.

 The mains roads that travel through are CR 527 and CR 535.
 Route 18 passes just west of the borough, which provides access to the New Jersey Turnpike (Interstate 95).

 Public transportation

 NJ Transit bus service is provided on the 811 and 815 routes.

 Notable people

 People who were born in, residents of, or otherwise closely associated with South River include: